Retrospected/com.sony.bravia.smarttv/README.md

 - Un Mute
 - Set Input (HDMI 1/2/3/4)
 - Options
+- Press button 1 - 12

 #Translation
-- english
+- English

 #Credits
 Created this app because the original app for Homey only supports Sony Bravia TV's running Android.
-The code is fully based on the project created by Marco Frijman and currently maintained by Jorden: https://github.com/jordenc/com.sony.bravia.androidtv
+The code is based on the project created by Marco Frijman and currently maintained by Jorden: https://github.com/jordenc/com.sony.bravia.androidtv

 **Use at your own risk, I accept no responsibility for any damages caused by using this script.**